-It usually takes three reminders before someone donates to your cause (a sign of how busy peoples lives have become).
+It usually takes three reminders before someone donates to your cause - a sign of how busy our lives have become.
 It might feel like you are repeating yourself and being pushy, but the fact is people are busy and tend to put off donations so gentle reminders of what you’re doing and your progress towards your total can be very helpful!

 Don’t forget that not everyone will see what you post first time – the more updates you make the greater the chance that enough of your friends will know what you are doing.

 What can you post about?
-As well as showing the payoff (you crossing the finishing line at that fun run, getting your hair dyed green or hosting a round-the-world dinner party), you should show the preparation – it’s what adds the human element and shows all the work you are putting in.
+As well as showing the end rsult - you crossing the finishing line at that fun run, getting your hair dyed green or hosting a round-the-world dinner party - you should show the preparation.
+That way, they can see all the hard work you are putting in.